MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 ### **Before you start**

 The labs in this course have been prepared for a Microsoft Teams deployment at Contoso Ltd. Corporation.
-Contoso is running a Microsoft 365 cloud only deployment.
+Contoso is running a Microsoft 365 cloud-only deployment.
 The lab environments have been specifically designed in this manner to give you experience managing Microsoft Teams in a Microsoft 365 deployment.
 You will be provided with two virtual machines and a Microsoft 365 tenant to complete the lab steps.

 #### **1. Sign in to the lab virtual machines**